splaisan/GenomicConsensus/doc/HowToQuiver.rst

 Known Issues
 ------------

-``ConsensusCore`` doesn't compile with Boost 1.48, but 1.47 and 1.51 are fine.
+- ``ConsensusCore`` doesn't compile with Boost 1.48, but 1.47 and 1.51 are fine.
+- Your Python must have been configured with ``CFLAGS=-fPIC`` in order for ``ConsensusCore`` to build correctly (it has to link against libpython).
+This is the most common cause for build/install failures.